 The Occupational Therapy Assistant Program is a sequenced 2-year Associate of Arts in Science (AAS) degree program consisting of lecture, laboratory, and fieldwork instruction.
 Year One consists of classroom instruction during the fall semester.
-The spring semester has classroom instruction along with one-day-a-week fieldwork experiences.
-The summer semester consists of lecture, laboratory, and fieldtrip experiences.
+The spring semester has classroom instruction along with one day a week of fieldwork experiences.
+The summer semester consists of lectures, laboratory, and field trip experiences.
 The Second Year of the program consists of classroom instruction during the fall or fourth semester, including two weeks, full-time, at two different fieldwork sites.
-The final spring semester consists of two (2), full-time, minimum of eight-week and 280-hour fieldwork internships.
+The final spring semester consists of two (2), full-time, minimum eight-week, and 280-hour fieldwork internships.

 The SJC OTA curriculum will prepare students to work in a variety of settings, which represent the treatment continuum as well as populations across the life span.
 The program prepares students for practice in hospitals, rehab centers, outpatient facilities, skilled nursing facilities, mental health facilities, schools, and home-health care.
 Students will have at least one experience in an emerging practice area in community settings.
-Most courses will utilize examples from ages across the life span although two courses are specific to populations: Elders and Occupation Therapy Interventions and Pediatrics and Occupation Therapy Interventions.
-Students learn to view persons holistically, however, for better comprehension, the specific content of Occupation Therapy interventions for psychosocial and physical function are studied in the third and fourth semesters, respectively.
+Most courses will utilize examples from across the life span, although two courses are specific to populations: Elders and Occupation Therapy Interventions and Pediatrics and Occupation Therapy Interventions.
+Students learn to view persons holistically; however, for better comprehension, the specific content of Occupational Therapy interventions for psychosocial and physical function are studied in the third and fourth semesters, respectively.